In this page

 ## hello-world-fo.vm <fo:block><fo:inline font-weight="bold">Ex 2:</fo:inline> $helloUser.say()</fo:block>

-You can also pass arguments to the Groovy methods with ease:
+You can easily pass arguments to the Groovy methods:

 ## hello-world-fo.vm <fo:block><fo:inline font-weight="bold">Ex 3:</fo:inline> $helloUser.say2($issues)</fo:block>